sids89962/randomquotemachine/README.md

 <h1>Random Quote Machine </h1>
 An app which provides you with random quotes from a json file.
 I have used axios to fetch data from the json file.And one can also tweet the quote to twitter directly, they only need to be logged in . <br>
-I found this project listed in freecodecamp.org
+I found this project listed on freecodecamp.org